sridattb96/MeetingStory/README.md

 * **transcript.txt** - transcript of meeting
 * **user.json** - each user and their percentage contribution broken down by time segments
 * **wordcloud.json** - words that appear on the topic bubble of the visualization

+#### Step 4: Generating transcript timestamp for storyline

+Run the following command

+	python StreamStoryline.py -i=./your_data.tsv -a=choose_a_algorithm
+	[
+	-i : input file name
+	e.g., -i=./Data/sample.tsv
+	-a : choose the greedy algorithm (comprehensive / onebyone / region / extreme)
+	e.g., a=region
+	]

+Take the last tsv file in [the output folder](streaming-storyline-algo/output) and rename it storyline_default.tsv, put it in [the data folder](project/data)

+#### Step 5: Visualizating it on web browser
+Copy the folder in [the data folder](project/data) you want to viusalize and put it in [the data folder](visualization/data)

+Add the name of the folder in 'Select Dataset' section in index.html

+Run the following command

+	python -m SimpleHTTPServer 8000

+Go to localhost:8000 in web browser